lammps/lammps/doc/src/Manual_build.rst

-   Developer.pdf    # small PDF with info about how LAMMPS is structured LAMMPS.epub      # Manual in ePUB e-book format LAMMPS.mobi      # Manual in MOBI e-book format docenv           # virtualenv for processing the manual sources doctrees         # temporary data from processing the manual mathjax          # code and fonts for rendering math in html doxygen          # doxygen configuration and output
+   Developer.pdf    # small PDF with info about how LAMMPS is structured LAMMPS.epub      # Manual in ePUB e-book format LAMMPS.mobi      # Manual in MOBI e-book format docenv           # virtualenv folder for processing the manual sources doctrees         # temporary data from processing the manual mathjax          # code and fonts for rendering math in html doxygen          # doxygen configuration and output